Indonesia cites strong US engagement as Blinken kicks off Southeast Asia tour - ExBulletin

 Indonesia cites strong US engagement as Blinken kicks off Southeast Asia tour

+US Secretary of State Antony Blinken meets with Indonesian President Joko Widodo, the first of several senior officials he will see on a 4-day tour that includes Malaysia and Thailand

-JAKARTA: US Secretary of State Antony Blinken made a strong commitment to Indonesia on Monday, a senior official said, as he launched a trip to Southeast Asia aimed at strengthening ties with a region that has become a strategic arena for Washington and Beijing.
+JAKARTA, Indonesia US Secretary of State Antony Blinken made a strong commitment to Indonesia on Monday (December 13th), a senior official said, as he launched a trip to Southeast Asia to strengthen ties with a region which has become a strategic arena for Washington and Beijing.

 On his first trip to the region since US President Joe Biden took office in January, Blinken met Indonesian President Joko Widodo, the first of several senior officials he will meet on a four-day tour that includes Malaysia and Thailand.

-Summarizing the meeting with Jokowi, the president’s name, Indonesian Foreign Minister Retno Marsudi said Blinken showed keen interest in partnering with his country, especially in the area of infrastructure.
+Summarizing the meeting with Jokowi, as the president is known, Indonesian Foreign Minister Retno Marsudi said Blinken shows keen interest in partnering with his country, especially in infrastructure.

 “The US commitment was very visible,” Retno told reporters.